vend/mysql-uuid/README.md

 clock_seq_low             | unsigned small | 9     | The low field of the clock sequence.
 node                      | character      | 10-15 | The spatially unique node identifier.

 See what is meant by "ruins locality"?
 The fact `time_low` is the first field basically distributes your keys randomly over the possible ID space.

+### Reordered String

-When you pass the `reorder` flag to either the string or hex formats, you'll instead get the following field order:
+If you use the 'reordered' format, you'll instead get a UUID with this field format:

 Field                     | Type            | Octet | Note
 -----                     | ----            | ----- | ----